sorinboia/nginx-experience-azure/guide/7security.md

 elk-web   LoadBalancer   172.20.179.34   a28bd2d8c94214ae0b512274daa06211-2103709514.eu-central-1.elb.amazonaws.com   5601:32471/TCP,9200:32589/TCP,5044:31876/TCP   16h
 </pre>

-4. Verify that ELK is up and running by browsing to: `http://[ELK-EXTERNAL-IP]:5601/`.
+4. Verify that ELK is up and running by browsing to: `http://elk-[RANDOM GENERATED NUMBER].uksouth.cloudapp.azure.com:5601/`.

 :warning: Please note that it might take some time for the DNS name to become available.